kumarmo2/twitter-clone-backend/notes.md

 - Currently, the timeline(Home and NewsFeed) data, is saved in Redis.
 And even though we only save the tweedIds in the Redis List
   those list could get potentially very big.
 I think we should archive timeline entries, which are older than 1-2 year old.
 Users
-  can ask for them when needed.
+  can ask for them when needed i.e We can let them download the timeline data in some format.